pnixMorph/devops-training/Week4/Kubernetes.md

 ## Deploy a scalable application with Kubernetes

 In this tutorial we will be deploying a simple ReactJs frontend, Python backend app using `kubernetes`.
-We will be using a managed Kubernetes service provided by DigitalOcean (called DigitalOcean Kubernetes or DOKS), which allows us to deploy Kubernetes clusters without the complexities of handling the control plan and containerized infrastructure.
+We will be using a managed Kubernetes service provided by DigitalOcean (called DigitalOcean Kubernetes or DOKS), which allows us to deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.

 ### Prerequisites
 To follow this tutorial, you need to: